tsuereth/glog/content/post/2020/12/25_pictoquest.md

 {{% absimg src="pictoquest_moonface.jpg" width="400" height="300" %}}

-{{% game "PictoQuest" %}}PictoQuest{{% /game %}} doesn't seem like it's trying to offend, though; its translation just has a few rough spots.
+{{% game "PictoQuest: The Cursed Grids" %}}PictoQuest{{% /game %}} doesn't seem like it's trying to offend, though; its translation just has a few rough spots.
 And other than that, the game is well-polished and mechanically solid: input handling works great (so much better than {{% game "Puppy Cross" %}}Puppy Cross{{% /game %}}'s), puzzles get up to a reasonable size (20x20), and it doesn't screw around with nonsense like making you re-play a puzzle if you make a mistake.

 Unfortunately the <i>interesting</i> parts of PictoQuest, the "quest" parts, are underwhelming.
 There's no story other than the establishment of ... the aforementioned villain.
 There's a world map with distinct regions, but your path through it is a line; one puzzle is available at a time, with the exception of a few optional side-puzzles.